Superspeed 1 ferry current position

 - Storage rooms are on deck 6.

-- The Navigation Bridge and adjacent officers quarters are on deck 10 forward.
+The Wheelhouse/Navigation Bridge and adjacent officers' quarters are on deck 10 forward.
 Deck 10 (aft) and Deck 11 are sundeck / outdoor areas accessible to passengers.
 Sun Deck 10 also doubles as the ship's helipad (helicopter landing area) used in cases of emergency.

 The ship has all 3 main stairways and 5 lifts (passenger elevators).
 The ship's entire provisioning is handled through a top-deck mounted cargo crane.

 WiFi is available at extra cost (except for Business Class passengers).
 Wi-Fi access codes are available for purchase at the Reception Desk.

 Foot passengers must arrive at the departure port 1 hour prior to departure.

 Color Line's car package deals offer discounted combo one-way fare (EUR 94 for 1 car and 2 passengers, EUR 12 per additional passenger).